cp-algorithms/cp-algorithms/src/graph/lca_farachcoltonbender.md

 In this article we look at how we can solve the given range minimum queries in $O(1)$ time, while still only taking $O(N)$ time for preprocessing.

-Note that the reduced RMQ problem is very specific: any two adjacent elements in the array differ exactly by one (since the elements of the array are nothing more than the heights of the nodes visited in order of traversal, and we either go to an descendant, then the next element will be one bigger, or go back to the ancestor, then the next element is one lower).
+Note that the reduced RMQ problem is very specific: any two adjacent elements in the array differ exactly by one (since the elements of the array are nothing more than the heights of the nodes visited in order of traversal, and we either go to a descendant, in which case the next element is one bigger, or go back to the ancestor, in which case the next element is one lower).
 The Farach-Colton and Bender algorithm describes a solution for exactly this specialized RMQ problem.

 Let's denote with $A$ the array on which we want to perform the range minimum queries.